SajedehGharabadian/Snake-AI/readme.md

 # Snake game with Machine Learning
 ## Discription
 The project focuses on the artificial intelligence of the Snake game, can play game automatically.
-This game is written in python
+This game is written in python.

 ## How to install
 ```